nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 ---------------------

 In some cases, the built-in masks may not meet your needs, and you want to create a custom mask.
-There are two ways to do this: the first is to use Parameters to introduce a cut-off to the connection probability.
-The second is to implement a custom mask in C++ as a module.
+There are two ways to do this:

+1. To use Parameters to introduce a cut-off to the connection probability.
+2. To implement a custom mask in C++ as a module.

 Using Parameters is the most accessible option; the entire implementation is done on the PyNEST level.
 However, the price for this flexibility is reduced connection efficiency